FredKSchott/snowpack/www/_template/guides/plugins.md

 ```

 To test your new plugin, run `npm init` to create a basic `package.json` then run `npm link` in your plugin’s directory to expose the plugin globally (on your development machine).

-> Be aware that `npm install` will remove your linked plugin, so on any install, you will need to redo the `npm link my-snowpack-plugin`.

 For testing, [create a new, example Snowpack project](/tutorials/getting-started) in a different directory.
 In your example Snowpack project, run `npm install && npm link my-snowpack-plugin` (use the name from your plugin’s `package.json`).